fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ![](/images/full_tree_digIS_data_low_res.png)

-This shows the dynamics of IS-mediated mutations in the [Long-Term Evolution Experiment](https://the-ltee.org/).
+The image above shows the distribution of various IS families across prokaryotic genomes.

 ![](/images/IS_evolution_circular_optimized_sped_up1.gif)

+This animation shows the dynamics of IS-mediated mutations in the [Long-Term Evolution Experiment](https://the-ltee.org/).

 ## About me